dgraph-io/dgraph-docs/content/dql/dql-schema.md

 `delete { <uid> * * . }` will only delete the predicates declared in the type.
 You may have added other predicates by running DQL mutation on this node: the node may still exist after the operation if it holds predicates not declared in the node type. `<>`
 {{% /notice  %}}

+## Relationship to GraphQL schemas

+GraphQL schemas are converted to DQL schemas, so if you add a GraphQL schema you will see a similar DQL schema as well.
+This is defined in more detail at  [GraphQL - DQL interoperability({{<relref "graphql-dql">}}).

+It is possible to query GraphQL-defined data in DQL, but the predicate names are slightly different, and uids or xids are used instead of ID! fields.